quasarframework/quasar-cli/README.md

 - `dev` - run dev server for your app
 - `build` - build for production
 - `clean` - clean build assets
-- `new` - create app component from component templates
+- `new` - create app assets (component, pages, layouts, store module)
 - `serve` - start a live reload HTTP server on a folder (like `/dist`)

 ### Help